uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 This is the process that allows the customer to finalise the profit or loss for any one source of business income.
 An EPOS (End of Period Statement) must be completed for each source of business income the taxpayer has (just as, the current Income Tax process for the SA103 and 105 schedules) so, for example, if a customer has one self-employment business and one property business they will have to complete two EOPS.

 EOPS relates to the accounting period or basis period for each source of business income and cannot be completed before the end of that period.
-The customer does not need to complete it until 31 January Year 2.
+The customer does not need to complete it until 31 January, Year 2.

 The process will take into account all the periodic and annual data already provided by the customer throughout the year.
 Note: Data received must cover the whole accounting period.